 Today, after they have all grown up, I am much more careful choosing my words when talking to them about their adult lives, spouses, and children.
-It’s their turn to live their lives, so I try and remember they will do things differently and that’s ok.
-But, I don’t want my words ringing in their ears to be a negative thing for them.
+It’s their turn to live their lives, so I try and remember they will do things differently, and that’s ok.
+But, I don’t want my words ringing in their ears to affect them negatively.

 I only wish I had learned this lesson earlier… Choose your words wisely, especially when speaking to your children.
-Even when it seems like they aren’t hearing you, they are taking in everything you are saying and it sticks.
+Even when it seems like they don’t hear you, they are taking in everything you are saying, and it sticks.

 What words from your Mother still form your actions today?